Arghajit47/playwright-pulse/README.md

 *   `src/lib/data-reader.ts`: Server-side logic for reading the JSON report file (used by Next.js dashboard).
 *   `src/lib/data.ts`: Data fetching functions used by the Next.js dashboard components.
 *   `src/app/`: Contains the Next.js dashboard pages and components.
-*   `pulse-report-output/playwright-pulse-report.json`: (Generated by the reporter) The primary data source.
+*   `pulse-report-output/playwright-pulse-report.json`: (Generated by the reporter in the *user's project*) The primary data source.
-*   `pulse-report-output/playwright-pulse-static-report.html`: (Generated by the script) The standalone HTML report.
+*   `pulse-report-output/playwright-pulse-static-report.html`: (Generated by the script in the *user's project*) The standalone HTML report.
+*   `playwright-pulse-report.json`: (Manually copied to the *dashboard project root*) Used by the Next.js dashboard.